shubhamkeshri/index_search/README.md

 # index_search
-Search algorithm implemented for Helsinki university
+Search algorithm implemented for University of Helsinki

 # Using Git & Eclipse